Abdurrehman-azeem/learning-Rust/2_common_programming_concepts/readme.md

 ```

 The above example's `let x = {...}` is a statement, the block `{...}` is a expression that evaluates it to 4.
 Also, you may not that `y + 1` does not have a semi-colon.
-By not including a semi-colon we make the statement y + 1 into a statement, which means no value will be returned.
+By not including a semi-colon and not assigning the value of y + 1.
+We make the statement y + 1 into a expression, which means no value will be returned.

 #  Functions With Return Values